ManwhoreDev/CoomersGuide.github.io/README.md

 - This project uses Vim-LaTeX, aka LaTeX-suite bundle for Vim text editor to compile from source.
 - http://vim-latex.sourceforge.net/

 4. Once you have successfully compiled a PDF file, you need to convert it to HTML.
-The tool capable of an almost 1:1 conversion from PDF to HTML is titled pdf2htmlEX.
+The tool capable of an almost 1:1 conversion from PDF to HTML, the one this project uses, is pdf2htmlEX.
 - https://github.com/pdf2htmlEX/pdf2htmlEX
 - Binaries for Windows are available at a now arhived repository.
 - https://github.com/coolwanglu/pdf2htmlEX